aws-samples/aws-parallelcluster-megatron/TUTORIAL.md

 ## Building an Custom AMI

-[Build a custom AMI](https://docs.aws.amazon.com/parallelcluster/latest/ug/tutorials_02_ami_customization.html) to avoid long provisioning times associated with [post installation scripts](https://docs.aws.amazon.com/parallelcluster/latest/ug/cluster-definition.html#post-install) for Megatron-LM dependencies.
+[Build a custom AMI](https://docs.aws.amazon.com/parallelcluster/latest/ug/tutorials_02_ami_customization.html) to avoid long provisioning times associated with using [post installation scripts](https://docs.aws.amazon.com/parallelcluster/latest/ug/cluster-definition.html#post-install) for Megatron-LM dependencies.

 The base AMI for customization is an AWS Deep Learning AMI (DLAMI).
 It already provides the required software to run distributed training of large machine learning models, including NVIDIA drivers and CUDA, EFA plugins and the major deep learning frameworks such as PyTorch and Tensorflow, managed in Conda environments.
 The Conda package manager can also manage the Megatron-LM dependencies.